spruceUI/spruceOS/README.md

   *WHILE IN GAME*

   - QUICKSAVE/SHUTDOWN/RESUME:  Hold Power button.
+  - GAMESWITCHER: Hold the Home button.
+  - IN-GAME-MENU: Tap the Home button.

-Holding the power button after the vibration can cause the A30 to force shutdown (in case of freezes etc)
+**Holding the power button after the vibration can cause the A30 to force shutdown (in case of freezes etc)**

   *RETROARCH HOTKEYS*